Raffle

 Fees

-There are no fees for raffles with anticipated gross revenue of $10,000 or less.
+- Raffles with anticipated gross revenue of $10,000 or less: No fee

-As of April 1, 2023, for raffles with anticipated gross revenue over $10,000, the licence fee is 1.0% of the actual gross revenue.
-The fee is due after the event when the financial reports for the raffle are submitted.
+- Raffles with anticipated gross revenue over $10,000: 1.0% of the actual gross revenue.
+Due at the same time as the financial reports.
 The LGCA will provide the reporting requirements when the licence is issued.

 Electronic Raffle Systems